-The Restatement of the Law, Third: Suretyship and Guaranty was published in 1996.
-Select case citation sources to the third series of Suretyship and Guaranty may include case citations from the first series of the Restatement of Security.
+The second series of Judgments was published in 1982.
+Select case citation sources to the second series of Judgments may include case citations to the first series of the Restatement of Judgments.

-The Restatement of the Law of Security was published in 1941.
-Select case citation sources may include case citations to the first series of the Restatement of Security with the third series of Suretyship and Guaranty.
+The first series of Judgments was published in 1942.
+Select case citation sources may include case citations with the second series of Judgments.

 Use the Parallel Tables to find the corresponding section numbers between series of Restatements.

 Restatement in the Courts contains a glossary of terms defined by the courts as well as case citations to supplement the individual state annotation volumes.

 "The primary purpose of this volume is to serve as a working tool to supplement the use of the Restatement by giving convenient access and reference to those numerous decisions of the courts which have cited the Restatement.
 It is not intended as a substitute for state annotations but as in some degree a supplement to them."
 Preface to Restatement In the Courts 5 (Am.
 Law Inst., 4th ed, Nov.
 1939).